vladris/pipe/README.md

 The library requires coroutines (see the [Coroutines Techincal Specification](http://www.open-std.org/jtc1/sc22/wg21/docs/papers/2016/p0057r4.pdf)) currently available in VS 2015 Update 3 with the `/await` compiler option.

+See [this blog post](http://vladris.com/blog/2016/10/09/composable-generators.html) for ways to compose generators and the reason pipes are the way to go.

 # Getting Started

 Pipe is a header only library.
 Get it from this repository: